 - In a bowl, mix the flour, ginger powder, and sugar.
 Set aside for now.

 - In a small bowl, combine the baking soda and hot water, very well.
 Add this mixture to the flour mixture, along with the molasses mixture.
-Fold together until well combined.
+Fold in the soaked but drained raisins and mix together until well combined.

 - Remove from the oven and let cool slightly, before carefully turning upside down onto a serving plate.
 Let cool completely before serving.